fayazahamedd/TypeScript-Redux/README.md

 # React + TypeScript + Vite

+# The application fetches posts from an API and displays them in a list format.
+Each post item includes an ID, title, and body.
+Users can delete a post by clicking the "Delete" button next to the respective post.
+This functionality is managed through Redux actions, reducers, and Redux-Saga to handle asynchronous API calls.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: